Tubifex

-Tubifex is a cosmopolitan genus of tubificid annelids that inhabits the sediments of lakes, rivers and occasionally sewer lines.
+Tubifex is a widespread genus of tubificid segmented worms (annelids) that inhabits the sediments of lakes, rivers and occasionally sewer lines.
+They are globally distributed.
 At least 13 species of Tubifex have been identified, with the exact number not certain, as the species are not easily distinguishable from each other.

 Reproduction

 Tubifex worms are hermaphroditic: each individual has both male (testes) and female (ovaries) organs in the same animal.
 These minute reproductive organs are attached to the ventral side of the body wall in the celomic cavity.
 In mature specimens, the reproductive organs are clearly found on the ventral side of the body.

 Copulation and cocoon formation

 Although the Tubifex worms are hermaphrodites, the male and female organs become mature at different times; thus self-fertilization is avoided, and cross-fertilization is encouraged.
 Two mature Tubifex worms undergo copulation by joining ventral and anterior surfaces together with their anterior ends pointing opposite directions.
 Thus, the spermathecal opening of each worm is nearer to the male apertures of another worm.
 The penial setae of one worm penetrate into the tissues of other worm and thus the conjugants are held together.
 At this stage, the sperm of one worm is passed into the spermathecae of the other worm.

 After copulation, they separate and begin to produce egg cases containing eggs, called cocoons.
 The cocoon is formed around the clitellum as a soft, box-like structure into which the ova and the sperm are deposited.
 Soon, the Tubifex worm withdraws its body from the egg case by its backward wriggling movements.